stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 * Cohen later showed that CH cannot be proved from ZFC, again assuming ZFC is consistent, by constructing forcing extensions where CH fails.
 * Together these results establish that CH is independent of ZFC.

-Since then, many candidate axioms have been proposed:
+Since then many candidate axioms have been proposed:

 * large cardinal axioms,
-* forcing axioms such as Martin type axioms,
+* forcing axioms such as Martin style axioms,
 * determinacy principles in restricted settings.

 Some of these suggest a strong tendency toward either CH or not CH in certain contexts, but there is no universal consensus that any specific package of new axioms is the “right” way to settle CH for all of mathematics.